shynuu/PyReflowMonitor/README.md

 # Reflow Monitor — Real-Time SAC305 Solder Profile Tracker

+**Based on the work done in https://github.com/leswright1977/PyThermalCamera with modifications for MACOS support and features required for the reflow monitor.
+Requires a Topdon TC001/TS001 Thermal Camera or similar**

 A real-time reflow soldering monitor that uses a Topdon TC001 / TS001 thermal camera to track board temperatures against the
 [SAC305 (Chip Quik SMD291SNL)](https://www.chipquik.com/datasheets/SMD291SNL.pdf)